tariq7299/final-project-cs50/frontend/public/to-do.md

                         </template>

 - animate show years and months select
-- Also animate the changing of Month on "2023-Nov", whenever user chooses a month, also maybe change the background color of '2023-Nov'
+- Also animate the changing of Month on "2023-Nov", whenever user choosess a month, also maybe change the background color of '2023-Nov'
-- Expenses entered by user appear as expense*100, !!!, so we need to fix this (Try to enter an expense)
+- Expenses entered by user appear as expense*100, !!!, so we need to fix this (Try to enter an expense) @#
 - Add expnese note <div> under each category in HOME, all the backend stiff are done, only front end remain
 ## SpendingsDays
 - Enable Users to view there expenses/spendings in different currencies !

 ## AddExpense
 - Create a num pad instead of phone num pad
-- Clear days <sleelct> after user changes month
+- Clear days <sleelct> after user changes month @#
-- Add an alert after user adds/submits an expenses
+- Add an alert after user adds/submits an expenses @#
 - Rebuild AddExpense frontend from groundup using Plain CHAD CSS
 - Handle form vaidation via HTML in frontend
 - Style the frontend --- COLORS  NICEER-ICONS BETTER-BUTTON